 appoint a chair and vice chair.
 The governing body may delegate

-certain of its responsibilities to certain governors or committees
+certain of its responsibilities to specific governors or committees

-subject to prescribed restrictions and must review the delegation
+subject to prescribed restrictions it and must review the delegation

 of functions annually.